 DEFRA publishes technical guidance to assist local authorities with their assessments and requires them to produce regular reports which are then scrutinized by their air quality experts.

-Tandridge carried out Updating and Screening Assessments (USA) of air quality in 2003, 2006, 2009 and 2012.
+Tandridge carried out Updating and Screening Assessments (USA) of air quality in 2003, 2006, 2009, 2012 and 2015.
 The assessments were intended to identify those aspects that have changed since the first round of reviews and assessments and may require further assessment.
 If either USA had indicated that pollutants and specific locations required further work then a Detailed Assessment would have been required.
-The assessments can be viewed by clicking on the following links USA 2003, USA 2006, USA 2009 and USA 2012.
+The assessments can be viewed by clicking on the following links USA 2003, USA 2006, USA 2009, USA 2012 and USA 2015.

 The reports show that the air quality objectives for the pollutants of concern in Tandridge appear to be within the Government and EU limits and there is no need to declare any Air Quality Management Areas.